sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * **Fixed:**
 	* The available PHP memory is now asserted correctly during upgrades.
 Before, upgrading went to the absolute limit before deferring, resulting in memory exhaustion.
 	* A browser memory leak and CPU job heaping after repeatedly adding extension settings form iterations.
-	* The correct script is now called for installing The SEO Framework, making for a smoother experience.
-We changed the names during development leaving stale, non-existing versions.
+	* The correct script is now called for the installation of The SEO Framework, making for the intended visualized experience.
+We changed the names during development that called stale scripts that weren't in the final version earlier.
+	* The default extension options are no longer repopulated erroneously in the form-generator when cleared.

 = 2.2.1 =